tytydraco/yessleep/out/I_think_my_husbands_sex_doll_is_trying_to_replace_me_in_more_ways_than_one.md

 *He didn’t throw it away.
 Asshole.*

-I wasn’t touching it.
-I grabbed a broom and shoved.
+I wasn’t going to touch that thing, I grabbed a broom and shoved.
 It slid on the carpet, heavy and rough.
 I swept it into the corner under the clothes, out of sight.
 I turned off the light and shut the door.
 Then I sat on the edge of the tub and waited for Mark to come home.

 *Why not just throw it out and be done with it?* said a voice in my head.
 I had considered that.
-I couldn’t care less about his reaction.
-But I wanted him to do it.
+I couldn’t care less about his reaction but I wanted him to do it.
 I wanted him to be sorry, not sorry he got caught.

 *Are you overreacting?* My mind started to race, clawing at ways to fix our marriage, any crumbling piece I could grab.
-Toys would have been fine.
-This wasn’t a toy.
+Toys would have been fine but this wasn’t a toy.
 It had a face.
-Those matte black eyes.
+Those matte black eyes burned into my brain.
 I told myself I wasn’t overreacting.
 He should have talked to me first. *Controlling?* That word crept in, and I threw it out.

 *Why not just leave?* No. Not that. *I can fix this.
 I can make this work.* Focus on talking, not screaming.

 The talking didn’t work.
 He came home and saw I was upset.
 I told him he hadn’t thrown it out.
 He fired back that he’d been busy.
 Lame excuse.
 That lit us up.
-We argued and bickered.
-Frustration didn’t vent; it fed the fire.
+We argued and bickered, frustration didn’t vent; it fed the fire.

 In the heat of it I asked, “Where the hell did you even get that thing?”